Graywolf Press Nonfiction Prize

 Frantic Transmissions to and from Los Angeles: An Accidental Memoir by Kate Braverman

 Eligibility: Any writer who is not yet established in the genre and resides in the United States is eligible.
+Writers do not need to have prior publication to be eligible.
 We will consider one submission per person.
 Agented submissions are also welcome.
 Manuscripts submitted for previous years’ prizes will not be reconsidered unless resubmission has been specifically requested by Graywolf’s editors or the judge.
 Graywolf’s editors and the prize judge reserve the right to invite submissions or make exceptions.

 Procedure: Only electronic submissions will be considered.
 Upload your manuscript file to Submittable.
 Please include the required materials as the initial pages of your manuscript file.
 Submissions should follow these formatting guidelines: twelve-point font, double-spaced text, numbered pages.
 Note that we only accept PDF or Word files (.doc and .docx).
 When submitting, please select "Graywolf Press Nonfiction Prize" as the submission genre.
 Submittable allows you to check the status of the manuscript and streamlines the process of entering the prize.
 It will be open for Nonfiction Prize submissions during the submission month only.